-This vegan flapjack recipe makes a great grab-and-go breakfast on busy mornings, a nourishing mid-afternoon snack or a healthier sweet treat after meals.
+This vegan flapjacks recipe makes a great grab-and-go breakfast on busy mornings, a nourishing mid-afternoon snack or a healthier sweet treat after meals.
 Each serving offers 11g protein with no protein powder in sight as well as 6g fibre and 7 plant points.
 Not only are they good for you, they’re tasty too and can be easily adjusted to what you have on hand.

-Zero cook time: You aren’t tethered to the kitchen waiting for a timer to dingle.
+- Zero cook time: You aren’t tethered to the kitchen waiting for a timer to dingle.

-Long shelf life: These bars thrive in the fridge or freezer, making them the ultimate “grab-and-go” solution.
+- Long shelf life: These bars thrive in the fridge or freezer, making them the ultimate “grab-and-go” solution.

-Customisable: Once you understand the base, you can tweak the ratios to suit your dietary needs.
+- Customisable: Once you understand the base, you can tweak the ratios to suit your dietary needs.

-Why the flavour combination works:
+Why I think the flavour combination of these no bake flapjacks works:

-The foundation of any elite no-bake bar is the pairing of peanut butter and porridge oats.
+The foundation of any good no-bake bar is the pairing of peanut butter and oats.
 The peanut butter provides a rich, savoury fat profile that coats the oats, ensuring they stay soft rather than overly chewy.
 When you introduce pistachios and pumpkin seeds into this mix, you create a multi-dimensional crunch that keeps the palate engaged.

 Never underestimate the power of salt in a sweet snack.
-A pinch of high-quality salt acts as a flavour enhancer, cutting through the richness of the peanut butter and making the nuttiness of the pistachios truly pop.
+A pinch of salt acts as a flavour enhancer, cutting through the richness of the peanut butter and making the nuttiness of the pistachios truly pop.

 What makes these no bake flapjacks more nutritious than your average flapjack?

-Oats are famous for their beta-glucan, a type of soluble fibre known to support heart health and stabilise blood sugar.
+The fibre foundation – Oats are famous for their beta-glucan, a type of soluble fibre known to support heart health and stabilise blood sugar.
 By adding milled flaxseed, you’re amping up the Alpha-Linolenic Acid (ALA) – a plant-based omega-3 fatty acid.
 Together, these ingredients ensure that the energy you get from the bar is released slowly, avoiding the dreaded “sugar crash.”

-Peanut butter is more than just a binder in this no bake flapjack recipe; it’s a source of plant-based protein and healthy monounsaturated fats.
+The protein punch – Peanut butter is more than just a binder in this no bake flapjack recipe; it’s a source of plant-based protein and healthy monounsaturated fats.
 Pistachios add even more protein and are one of the lowest-calorie nuts, packed with antioxidants like lutein and zeaxanthin, which are vital for eye health.

-Also known as pepitas, pumpkin seeds are one of nature’s best sources of magnesium and zinc.
+Mineral magic – Also known as pepitas, pumpkin seeds are one of nature’s best sources of magnesium and zinc.
 Magnesium is essential for muscle relaxation and stress management—making these bars an excellent post-workout recovery snack.

-Dates are nature’s candy, but they are also loaded with dietary fibre.
+The humble date – Dates are nature’s candy, but they are also loaded with dietary fibre.
 They help move things along the digestive tract and provide a quick hit of glucose and fructose for an immediate energy lift, while the fibre ensures that energy lasts.

 The beauty of these bars is that it doesn’t have a “right” time to be eaten.